Skip to content

 If insect repellent is swallowed or gets in the eyes:

-- If you suspect someone has swallowed an insect repellent, immediately check the webPOISONCONTROL® online tool for guidance or call Poison Control at 1-800-222-1222.
+• If you suspect someone has swallowed an insect repellent, immediately use the webPOISONCONTROL® online tool to get help, or call your poison center at 1-800-222-1222.
+Whether online or by phone, expert guidance is always free, confidential, and available 24 hours a day.

-- When an IR gets in the eyes, irritation and redness are common.
+• When an IR gets in the eyes, irritation and redness are common.
 Serious eye injury is not likely.
 The eyes should be rinsed immediately.
 Remove contact lenses.
 Use lots of room temperature water.
 For children, pour water onto the bridge of the nose and let it gently run into the eyes.
 Encourage blinking.
-After rinsing, check the webPOISONCONTROL online tool for guidance, or call Poison Control at 1-800-222-1222.
+After rinsing, use the webPOISONCONTROL® online tool to get help, or call your poison center at 1-800-222-1222.

 References